Jess Margera: 2011–present: Fuckface Unstoppable and future

 The fate of CKY was cast into doubt in 2011, when the band released a video in which each member spoke about their desires for the future of the band; all members but Ginsburg wanted to record solo albums, while the guitarist favored releasing another CKY album.
 Miller later claimed that Ginsburg had left the band, while Margera tried to calm the situation by suggesting that Miller had problems with alcohol abuse, and that he needed "support ... not insult[s]".
 Margera, along with Ginsburg and bassist Matt "Matty J" Janaitis, later returned as CKY in 2012 with Year Long Disaster frontman Daniel Davies in place of Miller.
 This lineup (with Matt Deis in place of Janaitis) later reunited in 2015, following another split with Miller.
 Margera has claimed that Davies offered to join the band during a phone call with the drummer, after he had performed on the singer's solo album.

 Margera also performs drums in brother Bam's group Fuckface Unstoppable, and has contributed to both studio albums: Stórfréttir Í Reykjavík and Fuckface Unstoppable.

 On June 16, 2017, the fifth CKY album titled The Phoenix was released.

-Jess and Ginsburg are currently working on a new CKY album.
+Jess and Ginsburg are currently working on a new CKY album, titled New Reason to Dream.